5th Infantry Division (Philippines): History

 The division traces its history to the organization of the 5th Army Brigade on October 16, 1972, as a major unit of the Philippine Army pursuant to General Orders Number 153, General Headquarters, Armed Forces of the Philippines with its station located in Camp Servillano S. Aquino in San Miguel, Tarlac.
 Brig.
 Gen. Miguel M. Villamor was appointed as the Commanding General and the unit's territorial jurisdiction covered Zambales, Bataan, Bulacan, Pampanga, and portion of Quezon - north of Umiray River.
 On March 29, 1976, Col. Benjamin G. Santos took charge of the Brigade.

 On May 11, 1981, the 5th Army Brigade (Separate) was elevated and became known as the 5th Infantry Division pursuant to General Orders Number 365, GHQ, AFP to address the growing threat of the local communist movement.

 The 5th Infantry Division became distinguished as it spearheaded several campaigns against the local communist movement starting from the renowned Marag Valley in Cagayan, which was their sanctuary where the Headquarters of the Far North Luzon Regional Party Committee of the Northern Luzon Commission was discovered.
 It was also the training base of the communist forces coming from other NPA units.
 Marag Valley is a vast forest land extending from the foot of Mt.
 Siamsanderie in Luna, Apayao to the Malababie Valley in Pamplona, Cagayan.
 Most of the land area is thickly forested which gives an impression of “virginity” and settlements are found along the mighty Marag River.
-From 1990-1993, massive operations were launched to restore peace and order situation in the area and continued operations were pursued in the areas of Paco-Zinundungan complex in the same province to Mabiga-Poguin complex in Isabela.
+From 1990 to 1993, massive operations were launched to restore peace and order situation in the area and continued operations were pursued in the areas of Paco-Zinundungan complex in the same province to Mabiga-Poguin complex in Isabela.

 The campaign called for the proper orchestration and synchronization of efforts of the Army with various sector organizations and the local government.